MicrosoftDocs/entra-docs/docs/global-secure-access/reference-windows-client-release-history.md

 > [!NOTE]
 > Host machines that have the Hyper-V external virtual switch do not support this version of the Global Secure Access client.
 - The forwarding profile update is triggered when a user signs in to Windows.
-- Global Secure Access client's driver events are written to the event log under:
+- Global Secure Access client's driver events are written to the Event Viewer under:
 `Applications and Services Logs > Microsoft > Windows > Global Secure Access > Kernel`
 - Performance improvements for tunneled network traffic.
-- Notifications when entering and exiting captive portal are removed by default.
+- Notifications when entering and exiting captive portal are turned off by default.
-- The Advanced diagnostics **Traffic** tab, under the **Status details** column, lists connections that are terminated by the Global Secure Access service (for example, due to a filtering policy set to block), along with the connection status **Terminated** and the reason for the termination.
+- On the Advanced diagnostics **Traffic** tab, status information appears across two columns: the **Connection status** and **Status Details**.
+If the Global Secure Access service stops a connection (for example, due to a filtering policy set to block), the **Connection status** column shows "Terminated" and the **Status Details** column shows the reason for the termination.
+-
 - To accommodate when sign-in is required, the sign-in window is shown even if Windows notifications are disabled.
 ### Other changes
 - Renamed services: